jvlsg/Worden/README.md

 Aggregate information from several Space-related APIs into a single, cohesive and (hopefully) cool-looking terminal based interface

 ## Installation
-pip install --user --upgrade worden
+`pip3 install --user --upgrade worden` (now, it actually works)

+This will download the package, dependencies and a launch script.

+## Running

 ## Features
 ### Upcoming launches